rakib2067/Cord-Technical/README.md

 - Used styled components to make the app responsive
 - Was able to implement knowledge gained about React, React router, and optimization hooks such as `useCallback`
 - Was able to handle component wide state by passing and lifting state, as Context and Redux would be overextensive
+- Implemented unit tests, for components and pages
+  - Used an asynchronous unit test to check for movies on page load
+  - Tested for user events through clicking the navbar

 ### Challenges:

 - First time using styled components and SASS (was not able to utilise SASS)
-- Was not able to implement testing
+- Was not able to fully implement testing

 ## Process